4taras4/DerivedCleaner/README.md

 Use [Swabber](https://github.com/4taras4/DerivedCleaner/blob/master/Compiled/Swabber.dmg) to clearing cache from folders while developing for iOS, watchOS or tvOS.
 Swabber is a free and open source.
 Works without any problems with Xcode 8! :)

-Like this app?
-Write a post about it!
-Or just share link to this page on Twitter/Facebook/etc.

-- CMD + Shift + Y - to ClearingDerived data in Xcode.

 #### Suppots
 If you want help or add new features to app please create issue or write me at email or create new pull-request on new branch.